darlinghq/darling-docs/src/build-instructions.md

 ##  Build Options

+### Doing non-full (a.k.a. shallow) builds

 You will notice that it takes a long time to build Darling.
-Darling contains the software layer equivalent to an entire operating system, which means a large amount of code.
+Darling contains the software layer equivalent to an entire operating system, which means it contains a large amount of code.
 You can optionally disable some large and less vital parts of the build in order to get faster builds.

 To do this, use the `-DFULL_BUILD=OFF` option when configuring Darling through CMake.

 You may encounter some things to be missing, such as JavaScriptCore.
-Before creating an issue about a certain library or framework missing from Darling, verify that you are doing a full build by not using this option or setting it to ''ON''.
+Before creating an issue about a certain library or framework missing from Darling, verify that you are doing a full build by not using this option or setting it to `ON`.

+### Disabling 32-bit Libraries

+Darling normally builds both 32-bit and 64-bit versions of all libraries, to enable 32-bit programs to run under Darling.
-If you want to build just the 64bit components, use `-DTARGET_i386=off` to disable building the 32bit components.
+However, this means Darling also requires 32-bit version of certain native libraries.
+If you can't setup a multilib environment or you just want to build only the 64-bit components, use `-DTARGET_i386=OFF` during configuration to disable building the 32-bit components.

+### Parallel Builds

 Another way to speed up the build is to run `make` with multiple jobs.
 For this, run `make -j8` instead, where 8 is a number of current jobs to run of your choosing.
 In general, avoid running more jobs than twice the amount CPU cores of your machine.

+### "Unified" JavaScriptCore Builds

 If you still want to build JavaScriptCore and have a bit of RAM to spare, JavaScriptCore also supports a build mode known as ["unified builds"](https://blogs.gnome.org/mcatanzaro/2018/02/17/on-compiling-webkit-now-twice-as-fast/).
 This build mode can cut JSC build times in half, at the expense of causing slightly higher RAM usage.
 This build mode can be enabled in Darling by adding `-DJSC_UNIFIED_BUILD=ON` when configuring the build.

+### Debug Builds

+By default, CMake setups up a non-debug, non-release build.
 If you run LLDB and encounter messages indicating a lack of debug symbols, make sure you are doing a debug build.
 To do this, use the `-DCMAKE_BUILD_TYPE=Debug`.

+### Additional, Non-standard Binaries

 Darling tries to stick to a standard macOS installation as much as possible.
 However, if you would like to build and install some additional packages (such as GNU tar), you can add `-DADDITIONAL_PACKAGES=ON`.

 ### Custom Installation Prefix

 To install Darling in a custom directory use the ``CMAKE_INSTALL_PREFIX`` CMake option.
 However, a Darling installataion is **NOT** portable, because the installataion prefix is hardcoded into the ``darling`` executable.
 This is intentional.
 If you do move your Darling installation you will get this error message:
 ```
 Cannot mount overlay: No such file or directory